PaperPrototype/voxels-unity-course/09 - Showcase 2/english.md

 Farewell good student.
 I'll miss you.

-Though, there is one last thing you must do before you leave.
+Although there is one last thing you must do before you leave.

 Since you can now create different terrains using the fancy `TerrainGenerator` class, your challenge is to create 2 new terrains and then make a post with screenshots of them (you can also include code if you want to).